claytoncollie/tracking-code-for-google-analytics/README.md

-# Google Analytics Tracking Code
+# Tracking Code For Google Analytics

-Google Analytics Tracking Code is a simple, lightweight WordPress plugin for inserting your Google Analytics tracking code.
+Tracking Code For Google Analytics is a simple, lightweight WordPress plugin for inserting your Google Analytics tracking code.
 The plugin does one thing and one thing only; prints the standard Google Analytics tacking script to the `<head>` of your website.
 To insert your tracking  code ID, navigate to Settings > General and then scroll to the bottom of the page.

 ### Getting Started

-1. Upload `google-analytics-tracking-code` to the `/wp-content/plugins/` directory
+1. Upload `tracking-code-for-google-analytics` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Navigate to Settings > General > scroll to the bottom of the page
 4. Insert your tracking code ID